sushrutm29/Issue-Reporting-Website/README.md

   Lastly, we would have an administrator panel that would have the clearance to delete or change the state of any issue post.
 The administrator can also create a new issue board or delete an existing one.

+## **Quick-Start**

 ## **Technology**

 ### Redis Cache

+We will use Redis mainly for caching search history with the goal of making result retrieval faster

 > Installation:

 Download directly from [redis.io] (https://redis.io/download)